Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

-for some constant $\eta>0$ that is sufficiently large.
-Then, if $n\gtrsim s^2\log p$, we have $S(\hat{z})=S(u^*)$ with high probability\footnote{An explicit expression for the probability can be found in~\eqref{supthmprob}.}, where $\hat{z}$ is as defined in Theorem~\ref{reg_thm}. \end{thm} A complete proof of Theorem~\ref{supportthm} can be found in the appendix.
+\end{enumerate} Then, if $n\geq c s\log p$ for a sufficiently large universal constant $c>0$, we have $S(\hat{z})=S(u^*)$ with high probability\footnote{An explicit expression for the probability can be found in~\eqref{supthmprob} .}, where $\hat{z}$ is as defined in Theorem~\ref{reg_thm}. \end{thm} A complete proof of Theorem~\ref{supportthm} can be found in Appendix~\ref{appendix:d}.
 We present an outline of our key proof strategy.
 For $j\in[p]$ and $z\in\{0,1\}^p$, let us define:

 With this definition in place, Problem~\eqref{reg_multi} can be equivalently written as

 To analyze Problem \eqref{reg_multi_thm3-main}, for every $j$, we compare the value of $g_j(z)$ for a feasible $z$ to an \emph{oracle} candidate $g_j(z^*)$ where $z^*$ has the same support as $u^*$.
 Then, we show that